progpjs/progpjs/README.md

 Yes it's true, creating a fast javascript engine for Go was very challenging!
 The first internal version of ProgpJS was much slower than Node.js.
 The second internal version was faster than DenoJS and BunJS, but very difficult to maintains.
-The third version was the first public one and was easy to use and maintains, while been only a little slower than DenoJS.
-The current version (v2 public version) has the same speed as the previous version but had multi-context, which allows to use all core of your server.
-It can make thing much, much faster if your application do heaving thing (but generally you will not use javascript for this type of task, but Go code).
+The third version, which is the first public one, was easy to use and maintains, while been only a little slower than DenoJS.
+The current version (v2 public version) has the same speed as the previous version but add multi-context, which allows to use all core of your server.
+It can make thing much, much faster if your application do heaving thing with javascript.

 Here is the result of a benchmark in four rounds.
 It's run on my Macbook Air M1.
 It's a simple benchmark where the goal is to respond to an HTTP request by "hello world".
 This test allows to have an idea of the raw speed of the internal stack and detect performance drop.
 It's why I use it each time I do evolve the core.

 > WARNING: ProgpJS uses two execution modes: compiled and dynamic mode.
-Dynamic mode is much slower and his goal is to make dev workflows faster, mainly by allowing to use Go plugins functionalities.
+Dynamic mode is slow, his goal is to make dev workflows faster, mainly by allowing to use Go plugins functionalities.
 If you want to benchmark ProgpJS, you must enable the compiled version (see the README of "samples" project).